Home

 the PC I had at the time was woefully inadequate for the task.
 LGA 775 still

-boards on overclock.net, and built a few PCs of varying form-factors and price
+overclock.net, and built a few PCs of varying form-factors and price levels.

-levels.
-My time in the PC enthusiast community was spent mainly educating people
+My time in the PC enthusiast community was spent mainly educating people on the

-on the structure of a motherboard and CPU, how those pieces connected to each
+structure of a motherboard and CPU, how those pieces connected to each other,

 I transitioned away from the community around 2014 to focus more on my